Vesper-Lin/Metro/feedback/d2d_feedback/d2d_feedback_u5922620.md

 1.75 / 2

 Comments:
-- Selected lots of code - in the future try to pick one section that you think is your best work - e.g. a single method or class.
 - Fill out all the param descriptions (really nice to java docs being used)
 - You can delete lines 51 and 57 in Station, have a look a the warning messages.
 - Could tidy "getInitialDeck" by using another method with a for loop, and passing in